Theory of mind

 In psychology and philosophy, theory of mind (often abbreviated to ToM) is the capacity to understand other individuals by ascribing mental states to them.
 A theory of mind includes the understanding that others' beliefs, desires, intentions, emotions, and thoughts may be different from one's own.
 Possessing a functional theory of mind is crucial for success in everyday human social interactions.
-People utilize a theory of mind when analyzing, judging, and inferring other people's behaviors.
+People use a theory of mind when analyzing, judging, and inferring other people's behaviors.

 Theory of mind was first conceptualized by researchers evaluating the presence of theory of mind in animals.
 Today, theory of mind research also investigates factors affecting theory of mind in humans, such as whether drug and alcohol consumption, language development, cognitive delays, age, and culture can affect a person's capacity to display theory of mind.

 It has been proposed that deficits in theory of mind may occur in people with autism, anorexia nervosa, schizophrenia, dysphoria, addiction, and brain damage caused by alcohol's neurotoxicity.
 Neuroimaging shows that the medial prefrontal cortex (mPFC), the posterior superior temporal sulcus (pSTS), the precuneus, and the amygdala are associated with theory of mind tasks.
 Patients with frontal lobe or temporoparietal junction lesions find some theory of mind tasks difficult.
 One's theory of mind develops in childhood as the prefrontal cortex develops.

 Definition

 The "theory of mind" is described as a theory because the behavior of the other person, such as their statements and expressions, is the only thing being directly observed; no one has direct access to the mind of another, and the existence and nature of the mind must be inferred.
+It is the ability to attribute mental states such as beliefs, intentions, emotions, desires and knowledge to oneself and others.
 It is typically assumed others have minds analogous to one's own; this assumption is based on three reciprocal social interactions, as observed in joint attention, the functional use of language, and the understanding of others' emotions and actions.
 Theory of mind allows one to attribute thoughts, desires, and intentions to others, to predict or explain their actions, and to posit their intentions.
 It enables one to understand that mental states can be the cause of—and can be used to explain and predict—the behavior of others.
 Being able to attribute mental states to others and understanding them as causes of behavior implies, in part, one must be able to conceive of the mind as a "generator of representations".
 If a person does not have a mature theory of mind, it may be a sign of cognitive or developmental impairment.

 Theory of mind appears to be an innate potential ability in humans that requires social and other experience over many years for its full development.
 Different people may develop more or less effective theories of mind.
 Neo-Piagetian theories of cognitive development maintain that theory of mind is a byproduct of a broader hypercognitive ability of the human mind to register, monitor, and represent its own functioning.